PELAB-LiU/Text2VQL/dataset_construction/README.md

 Before filtering the invalid generated queries, make sure that the eclipse-vnc docker container is running.
 If not, follow the instructions [here](../eclipse-rdp/README.md).
 To this end, a Java script is used as there is no implementation of the VQL grammar in Python.
-As a result, this script will generate `valid_ids.txt` which contains the ids of queries that are syntactically valid and meta-model compilant.
+As a result, this script will generate `valid_ids.txt` which contains the ids of queries that are syntactically valid and meta-model compliant.

 ```bash
 docker exec -it -u abc \